Mehrvish05/COVID-19-Trends/README.md

 comprehensive global perspective on the COVID-19 pandemic.
 It contains 49,068 records across 10 columns, offering critical insights into the progression and impact of the virus.

-The columns include:
+The columns include:_

-  •  Province/State: Sub-regional location (e.g., states,
+  •  Province/State: Sub-regional location (e.g., states,provinces).
-provinces).

   • Country/Region: The country or region's name.